 The following 4 pillars guide this area of our work:

-- Practical Legal Education that provides participants with basic knowledge of the law so they can successfully navigate their daily lives.
+- Practical Legal Education that ensures participants know their rights so they can successfully navigate their daily lives.

 - Essential Life Skills that give participants the tools—like advocacy and communication skills—to successfully transition into adulthood and achieve stability in their lives.